 • Compatibility testing.
 Checks the app's compatibility with various browsers, allowing you to choose the most popular ones for your customers.

 • Functional testing.
-Evaluates the features of the solution and examine possible configurations and customizations within the SaaS app.
+Evaluates the features of the solution and examines possible configurations and customizations within the SaaS app.

 • External API testing.
-Validates the seamless functioning of SaaS app APIs with software and third-party applications, ensuring the correct operation of the APIs.
+Validates the seamless functioning of SaaS app APIs (application programming interfaces) with software and third-party applications, ensuring the correct operation of the APIs.

 • Backup and recovery testing.
 Verifies the app's capability to revert to the previous version and recover data in the event of a fault.